torryatco/Basilica/readme.md

 Note the `<abbr>` tag and the absence of a wrapper div (even though the design shows a centered document).

 Normally you will start off with a few known styleguide settings.
-Let's define a couple [css variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) in `app/css/styles.css`:
+We have a couple [css variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) in `app/css/styles.css`:

 ```css
 html {